BiuSky7777/CSCI389-Computer-System-Partner-Work/README.md

 ![13551587437158_ pic_hd](https://user-images.githubusercontent.com/43858610/79820431-0ea48f80-8341-11ea-98bf-a58f3cea542f.jpg)

 + Conclusion: According to the data shown above, there is no significant effect caused by the chosen variations.

+## To Run the Code

+The default size of server is 10000

+First input the following command line to run the server:

+`g++ -std=c++17 -I../crow/include -Wall -Wextra cache_lib.cc cache_server.cc fifo_evictor.cc -o server -pthread -lboost_system`

+Then, open another terminal window and input the following command line to run workload_generater.cc:

+`g++ -std=c++17 workload_generator.cc cache_client.cc -o main.exe -lcurl`

+After running the above commands, the user will get a text file including a vector of latencies in milliseconds, which is the data that we used to generate the graph.